The Second Cohort

-Consistent with the goal of developing future global business leaders, the six members of the inaugural Wallenberg Fellows cohort are from five different countries: Poland, Russia, Sweden, Ukraine and the United States.
+In line with the first cohort and the goal of developing future global business leaders, the six members of the second Wallenberg International Fellows cohort represent six different countries: China, Croatia, Eritrea, Germany, Sweden and the United States.

 Stockholm School of Economics Fellows

 Sebastian Röing is a Masters student at the Stockholm School of Economics, studying International Economics.
 He graduated with honors from King’s College at the University of Cambridge.
 Mr. Röing’s diverse professional experiences have included work in the public, private, and non-profit sectors across Europe.
 He has previously worked as a trainee for the Delegation of Sweden to the OECD in Paris where he contributed to the Aid for Trade initiative and the OECD Better Life Index.
 Prior to his experience with the OECD, Mr. Röing worked as an intern at Giving What We Can, and Oxford based organization that aims to increase the efficacy of donor giving, and as an intern at SRM Economics, a London based economic consulting firm where he conducted financial and economic analyses.
 Mr. Röing is a native Swedish speaker, fluent in English and French, and has a basic knowledge of Mandarin and German.
 His Wallenberg Fellows Program internship was with the Peterson Institute of International Economics performing research and analysis as part of an interdisciplinary team, for two articles and a book on sovereign debt management and financial stability regulation.